Information collection and use

 Links to third-party sites

-We may employ administrative, physical and technological measures that are reasonably designed to help protect your personal data from loss, unauthorized access, disclosure, alteration or destruction.
-Paradigm Counsel may use firewalls to help prevent unauthorized access to your personal data.
+We employ administrative, physical and technological measures that are reasonably designed to help protect your personal data from loss, unauthorized access, disclosure, alteration or destruction.
+Paradigm Counsel uses firewalls to help prevent unauthorized access to your personal data.

 We retain personal data for as long as needed or permitted in light of the purpose(s) for which it was obtained and consistent with applicable law.
 The criteria used to determine our retention periods include: